Salary sacrifice: the facts

 This section looks at the mechanics of salary sacrifice.

-The diagram below summarises the rates, bands and allowances for income tax and NI for 2019/20:
+The table below summarises the rates, bands and allowances for income tax and NI for 2021/22:

 Other tax and deductions such as Corporation Tax, dividends, savings income and National Insurance Contributions etc. will remain based on UK rules.
 This could mean the amount of income tax relief which can be claimed on pension contributions by Scottish and UK tax payers may not be the same.
 For more info on SRIT and how this works in practice, please visit our facts page.
 For more info on CRIT and how this works in practice, please visit our facts page.